 One of the biggest contributing factors to victims’ distress is the feeling of hackers violating them.
-Some victims have even described the feeling as being similar to that of a sexual attack.
-Nearly 70% of Victims find themselves unwilling to trust those around them, impacting their personal relationships heavily.
+Some victims have even described the feeling as similar to a sexual attack.
+Nearly 70% of victims are unwilling to trust those around them, impacting their relationships heavily.

 Even famous victims cannot avoid the psychological fallout of cyberattacks.
-After the celebrity phone-hacking scandal, victims and their families described themselves as suffering from long-term paranoia and distress.
+After the celebrity phone-hacking scandal, victims and their families suffered from long-term paranoia and distress.